Why These Are the 25 Best Sales Books You'll Ever Need

 Core Idea: A collection of short, punchy, and actionable principles for sales success, with a heavy emphasis on attitude and personal branding.

 Why It's Not Rubbish: Gitomer’s style is energetic and easy to digest.
 The book is full of timeless tidbits and one-liners that stick in your head.
 It's less a system and more a collection of powerful reminders.
-The core message of “people don't like to be sold, but they love to buy” is as accurate as ever.
+The core message, “people don't like to be sold, but they love to buy,” remains as accurate as ever.

 23. Secrets of Closing the Sale by Zig Ziglar